Difference Between A Sequence And A Series

 Determining whether a series converges or diverges is a fundamental problem in calculus.
 Various tests have been developed to address this:

 1. The Divergence Test (nth-Term Test): If lim(n→∞) a_n ≠ 0, then the series ∑ a_n diverges.
-However, if lim(n→∞) a_n = 0, the test is inconclusive; the series may converge or diverge.
+On the flip side, if lim(n→∞) a_n = 0, the test is inconclusive; the series may converge or diverge.
 This test is often the first one to apply because it's simple.
 If the terms don't approach zero, you immediately know the series diverges.

 2. The Integral Test: If f(x) is a continuous, positive, and decreasing function for x ≥ 1, and f(n) = a_n for all integers n ≥ 1, then the series ∑(n=1 to ∞) a_n and the integral ∫(1 to ∞) f(x) dx either both converge or both diverge.